SajjadAhmad14/slate/source/index.html.md

 ```

-Please use API key assigned to your team to access all the API endpoints.
-You can register for a new API key by [Getting Started](https://giveclarity.co/users/sign_up) as an organization.
-If you are already our partner, please Contact Us at `hello@giveclarity.co` to get started with the API.
+Please use the API key assigned to your team to access all of our API endpoints.
+You can register for a new API key by [Getting Started](https://giveclarity.co/users/sign_up) as an organization through the landing page at [www.giveclarity.co](https://giveclarity.co).
+If you are already our partner, please contact us at `hello@giveclarity.co` to get authorized with a private key and to get started with utilizing our API.

-Our API endoints expect for the API key to be included in all API requests to the server in a header that looks like the following:
+Our API endpoints expects your team's API private key to be included in all API requests to the server.
+It must be included in a header using the following syntax:

 `Authorization: yourownkey`

 <aside class="notice">
-You must replace <code>yourownkey</code> with your personal API key.
+You must replace <code>yourownkey</code> with your personal API private key.
 </aside>

 # Endpoints

-## Get All the donors
+## Get all the donors

 > Server will render all the donors in json format: